 INTRODUCTION

 Genetics and environmental factors had a great influence in the behavior of cotton crop which is drastically affected by the attack of insect-pests.
 Cotton is considered as the white gold and globally known as “King of Fibre” which belongs to family Malvaceae and genus Gossypium.
 Gossypium hirsutum represents 90 per cent of the hybrid cotton production in India and all the current Bt hybrids are Gossypium hirsutum.
 In India, over 160 species of insect pests have been reported damaging to cotton crop (Agrawal, 1978).
 Among them, bollworms were recorded as most destructive causing 31 per cent loss of cotton production (Grover and Pental, 2003) and more than 80 per cent potential crop losses in cotton (Oerke., 2005).
-Cotton stainer (red cotton bug) was often treated as a minor pest earlier but due to the consequent adoption of such cotton varieties have allowed the cotton stainerDysdercus cingulatus (Fab) (Hemiptera: Pyrrhocoridae) to become a potential pest of cotton (Rafiq et al. 2014).
+Cotton stainer (red cotton bug) was often treated as a minor pest earlier but due to the consequent adoption of such cotton varieties have allowed the cotton stainer, Dysdercus cingulatus (Fab) (Hemiptera: Pyrrhocoridae) to become a potential pest of cotton (Rafiq et al. 2014).
 Due to their sucking into the developing bolls it results in transmitting fungi on the immature lint and seed, which later on stain the lint with typical yellow colour, hence the name “Cotton Strainer” (Gadewad and Pardeshi, 2017).
 Dusky cotton bug is a severe pest of cotton crop and plants of the family Malvaceae, distributed and well documented round the globe with few exceptions.
 Severe infestation of DCB damages the seed cotton embryo resultantly seed viability is reduced.
 Jhala and Bharpoda (2008) also reported 50 per cent reduction in cotton yield in Gujrat during 2006 due to severe mealy bug infestation.
 According to Goswami (2007) in India due to mealy bug plague nearly 2000 acres of cotton crop were ruined.
 Now apart from yield losses, the cost of insecticide application only for mealy bug has been increased by 250-375 US$ per acre (Nagrare et al., 2009).
 The management strategy rather becomes difficult when minor pest become major.
 The strategies for the management of insect pest become sound and economical by incorporating the information on occurrence and pest succession.
 Therefore, present study on seasonal abundance of different bugs in Bt cotton cultivar was carried out as per methodology described in following headings.

 MATERIAL AND METHODS